LafForce/TelericAcademyHWs/README.md

 **That's just about all.**

 PS:
-I will be adding the HWs for previous courses latter.
+I will be adding the HWs for the previous courses latter.